Frequently Asked Questions

 STAGE 4 – In-Home Interview/Walk Through:

-- If you have been selected for an in-home interview/walk through, you will be contacted by a Family Services team member to book that appointment.
+- If you have been selected for an in-home interview/walk through, a member of our Family Services team will contact you to schedule an appointment.

-- The in-home interview/walk through is conducted for us to determine what your housing need might look like and to ask you some more questions around your application and willingness to partner with Habitat Saskatchewan.
+- The purpose of the interview/walk through is to help us understand your housing needs, including your interest in Regina homes, and to ask you additional questions about your application and willingness to partner with Habitat Saskatchewan.

 Are homes given to families for free?

-No, Habitat homes are not free.
+No, Regina homes from Habitat Saskatchewan are not free.
 Families are required to purchase the home from Habitat at fair-market value.
 Therefore, we sign a mortgage with the family once they have finished their 500 volunteer hours and are financially stable to move into homeownership.
-Currently our program is a zero-down payment, interest free mortgage with payments set at 25% of the family’s gross annual household income.
+Currently, our program offers a zero-down payment, interest-free mortgage with payments set at 25% of the family’s gross annual household income for Regina homes.
 The partnership with Habitat is a hand-up and not a hand-out.

 If you have a lot of applicants, how does Habitat for Humanity choose the family?

 Ultimately, we use an extensive point score system in choosing our families that will help us to determine what the need, ability to pay and willingness to partner for the family would look like.